Daniela Cruz

-Daniela María Cruz Mejía (born 8 March 1991) is a Costa Rican footballer who plays as a defender for Deportivo Saprissa and the Costa Rica women's national team.
+Daniela María Cruz Mejía (born 8 March 1991) is a Costa Rican footballer who plays as a defender for Atlas.

 Career

 Cruz made her professional debut with Sportek de Heredia where she won the second division championship and the promotion to the Costa Rica Women's Football Championship.

 Later in 2010, she went to study to the United States, where she had the opportunity to play with West Florida Argonauts in NCAA Division II.
 She won the Division II championship with the same team in 2012.

 After graduating from college in 2014, she came back to Costa Rica to play with Deportivo Saprissa FF, with Saprissa she also won the championship in 2014.
 Cruz won the Apertura 2015 with Saprissa and made a huge step in her career by signing with Red Star Belgrade in the Serbian First League with the option of extending her 1-year contract.

 Unfortunately in 2016 her grandfather got sick so she returned to Costa Rica for three months, in her last match in Serbia she caught an injury which she had planned to treat in her home country, but the injury was so serious she had to pay for an operation with the help of her parents.
 Because of her injury, Red Star Belgrade didn't renew her contract, so Cruz went back to Costa Rica to play for Deportivo Saprissa FF.
 Last year she won the Clausura 2018 as the team captain.
 She was also the trainer of the U-13 female team of Saprissa.

 Before leaving to Spain, Cruz also won the Apertura 2019 with Deportivo Saprissa FF, scoring an Olympic goal in the final against AD Moravia, where they tied 1-1 and then Saprissa won by penalties.

 On June 5 of 2019, RCD Espanyol Femenino announced on their social media that Cruz signed with them for one season, she'll play alongside her Costa Rica teammate Katherine Alvarado.